Privacy

 - Third-party tracking scripts beyond the single Plausible analytics pixel disclosed below.

-Hosting-layer transparency: see “Server access logs” below for what the origin host (SiteGround) records and what the CDN (Cloudflare) sees in transit. baki.io itself does not read or persist those logs.
+Hosting-layer transparency: see “Server access logs” below for what the static-site host (Cloudflare Pages) and the edge / CDN (Cloudflare) see in transit. baki.io itself does not read or persist those logs.

 Your rights